Franklin County, Nebraska

 Franklin County is a county in the U.S. state of Nebraska.
 As of the 2020 census, the population was 2,889.
 Its county seat is Franklin.
 The county was formed in 1867 and organized in 1871.
 It was named for Benjamin Franklin.
 In the Nebraska license plate system, Franklin County is represented by the prefix 50 (it had the 50th-largest number of vehicles registered in the county when the license plate system was established in 1922).

+History

+The settlement of Franklin County began after General Eugene Carr's 1869 Republican River Expedition subdued the Cheyenne in the area.
+In Organized settlements appeared starting in 1870, with the Thompson Colony establishing Riverton along Thompson Creek in September, followed by the Republican Land and Claim Association (also called the Knight Colony) founding Franklin on November 25.

+Franklin County was officially established on March 3, 1871, by Governor David Butler's proclamation, with Franklin as the initial county seat.
+In 1872, however, the Plattsmouth Town Company founded Waterloo (later Bloomington) a mile east, igniting a fierce contest for the county seat.
+An 1872 election favored Bloomington, but irregularities culminating in the 1874 theft of county records by Bloomington supporters delayed the shift until Bloomington, bolstered by its designation as a U.S. Land Office site, prevailed in another election later that year.
+The arrival of the Burlington & Missouri River Railroad in Franklin in 1879 drove population growth in the county from a handful of settlers in 1870 to over 5,000 by 1882.